The papaya is an incredibly healthy tropical fruit.

-An unripe or overly ripe papaya can taste very different from one at its peak of ripeness.
+An unripe or overly ripe papaya can taste very different from a perfectly ripe one.

 When optimally ripe, papaya should be yellow to orange-red in color, although a few green spots are fine.
-It should yield to gentle pressure, similar to an avocado.
+Like an avocado, its skin should yield to gentle pressure.

 After washing it well, you can cut it in half lengthwise, scoop out the seeds, and eat it out of the rind with a spoon, like cantaloupe or melon.

-Here are a few easy recipe ideas using 1 small papaya:
+Here are a few easy recipe ideas using one small papaya: